alimahouk/nomicle/README.md

 As an end user, you won't really be interacting with Nomicle directly other than to set your identifier and start/stop the programs. *Nomicle is designed to be used by other applications on your computer while running silently in the background.*

-A few other NORACO projects are designed to work in tandem with Nomicle.
 To get a proper feel for it, we recommend you also download and run this program simultaneously with Nomicle:

 - [xTalk](https://github.com/alimahouk/xtalk) - A complementary project that works with Nomicle